Avinash-Singh-13/ai-mock-interview-platform/prompt.md

 # Build a Production-Grade AI Mock Interview Platform

+## 1. Role

+You are a senior full stack software engineer specializing in scalable AI-powered SaaS platforms, real-time systems, collaborative developer tooling, and production-grade web architecture.

+You build systems the way modern engineering organizations actually operate: modular architecture, clean abstractions, secure authentication, scalable infrastructure, resilient APIs, observable services, and maintainable codebases designed for long-term evolution.

+Your engineering style is pragmatic, performance-focused, and production-oriented.
+You prioritize reliability, developer experience, scalability, security, and realistic system behavior over tutorial-style simplifications.

+## 2. Context

-I'm a senior full stack engineer building a modern AI-powered mock technical interview platform designed to simulate realistic software engineering interviews at scale.
+This project is a modern AI-powered mock technical interview platform designed to simulate realistic software engineering interviews at scale.

-This is not a tutorial project, beginner coding playground, or simplified CRUD application.
-The goal is to build a production-grade SaaS interview platform that could realistically be used by engineering organizations, coding bootcamps, universities, hiring teams, and technical interview preparation platforms.
+The platform is intended to function like a real-world SaaS product that could realistically be used by engineering organizations, coding bootcamps, universities, hiring teams, and interview preparation platforms.

-I need another senior engineer (or a highly capable LLM) to architect and implement the entire platform from scratch using modern full stack engineering practices, scalable architecture, secure authentication systems, and production-ready real-time communication workflows.

-This document is the complete engineering specification.
-Read every requirement carefully before generating code.
-Every requirement defined here is mandatory and should be treated as a production-level engineering requirement, not an optional suggestion.
+The system must support live coding interviews, AI-generated interview workflows, collaborative code editing, real-time communication, interview analytics, authentication systems, scalable session handling, and production-grade infrastructure patterns.

 ---